-Apple Shrub Syrup:
+What is a Shrub Syrup:

-Sugar and Vinegar Ratios:
+Fruit, Sugar and Vinegar Ratios:

 The most common ratio of shrub ingredients is 1:1:1.
 That is 1 cup extracted juice to 1 cup sugar to 1 cup vinegar.
 Of course the type of sugar and the type of vinegar you use will add nuance to your shrub.

-Just remember, the vinegar will mellow after it sits with the apple syrup for a while so the first taste while cooking will be more pungent than the final product.
+Just remember, the vinegar will mellow after it sits with the fruit syrup for a while so the first taste while cooking will be more pungent than the final product.

 Hot Shrubbing method:

-Once you’ve extracted the apple juice you need to add the sugar and vinegar.
+Once you’ve extracted the fruit juice you need to add the sugar and vinegar.
 Pour the juice into a pot and add the sugar.
 Heat the mix slowly to dissolve the sugar.
 You do not need to boil the syrup mixture, just simmer it enough to dissolve the sugar.

 I personally like to heat the mixture to about 165 degrees before covering to evaporate some of the volatile elements of the vinegar.
 I think it mellows the syrup, but it certainly isn’t necessary.

-- 1 1/2 oz.
+- 1 ½ oz.
 Apple Shrub Syrup

-- 10 oz. beer of your choice
+- 6 oz. beer of your choice

 - 2-3 dashes orange bitters